Shopkit/docs/api/shopkit.md

 # Group Webhooks
 Webhooks enable to post data to your server whenever an event has happened.
 Webhooks can be thought of as event listeners of push notifications.
-For more information on webhooks visit https://shopk.it/developers/webhook
+For more information visit the [webhooks documentation](https://shopk.it/developers/webhooks) page.

 ## Post Webhook [/webhook/]